The Most Popular Types Of Metals And Their Uses

 Carbon Steel

 Carbon steel comes from combining iron with carbon.
+This is the most basic form of steel, categorized based on carbon content into low, medium, and high.
+Low carbon steel is ideal for construction due to its excellent weldability and malleability.
+Medium carbon steel finds its use in automotive components owing to its balance of strength and ductility.
+High carbon steel, with its superior hardness, is favored for cutting tools and wear-resistant applications.
 It is customizable based on the amount of carbon that is added.
 Depending on that, it is sorted by category into high, medium, or low carbon steel.

 More carbon that is used makes harder steel.
 On the flip side, using less carbon will provide less expensive steel that is easier to create.
 The most common use for carbon steel is as a building material because of its strength.